colinmurphy1/colinmurphy1.github.io/content/about.md

 ## Contact me

 If you have any comments on the site, or just want to say hi, you can reach out to me via email.
-My email address is colin at this domain name.
+My email address is colin@colinmurphy.me.

 [hugo]:https://gohugo.io
 [theme]:https://github.com/colinmurphy1/hugo-theme-tux